Gilolume/heu-api/README.md

 # heu-api
 api rest fo rheu project

-Create `config.json` file with your key for google speech api :
+Create `config.json` file with your key for use google speech api :

 Example :
 ```